philippbayer/CV/Readme.md

 CV is probably not up-to-date.

+If you want to use it for yourself, there's a makeauthorbold command in friggeri.cls which you'd have to replace with part of your name.

 # Requirements

 biber for the citations, XeLaTeX for compiling, Source Sans Pro for the font.